 Our directions to find our Normandy hosts said nothing but a street name, and explained we should take a turn after a garage.
-Not impressed by the apparent difficult task, we joyfully left behind us the flat landscapes of the Netherlands to reach Normandy, near the coast.
+Not impressed by the apparent difficult task, we joyfully left behind us the flat landscapes of the Netherlands to reach Normandy, near the coast, where France come the closest to England.
 I think somewhere between Belgium and passing Lille, the French in me woke up, and I started singing in chorus with Brel.
 Not that singing really is the accurate word, not one of my talents, but the song was very "à propos" as he sings about Honfleur, a cute seaside town we visited during our stay in Normandy.

 Normandy, when not occupied by train loads of Parisians looking for some breathable air, has a soft provincial charm.
 Sea breeze, half-timbered and thatched farmhouses, a backdrop of friendly looking cows.
 Narrow streets, impressive cliffs breaking the waves of the Channel, smells of mussels.
 To me it still evokes childhood Easter holidays, spent looking for eggs, playing with my cousins, picking whelks and other shells on the beach.

 During our short stay, we visited Honfleur and its small harbor (just take me anywhere with boats!) and the impressive ruins of the Jumieges Abbey.
 Doing so, we got a good sneak peak of the Norman life: the rural and the chic.

 Mont Saint Michel & the edge of Brittany

 After our stay in the Seine area, filled with childhood memories for me and cosy home cooked food for the both of us, we traveled slightly more South but not far from the coast.